13th October, 2020

 Difference between Module and Assembly

 A module is an .exe or .dll file.
 An assembly is a set of one or more modules that together make up an application.
-If the application is fully contained in an .exe file,fine—that's a one-module assembly.
+If the application is fully contained in a .exe file,fine—that's a one-module assembly.
 If the .exe is always deployed with two .dll files and one thinks of all three files as comprising an inseparable unit, then the three modules together form an assembly, but none of them does so by itself.
 If the product is a class library that exists in a .dll file, then that single .dll file is an assembly.
 To put it in Microsoft's terms, the assembly is the unit of deployment in

 An assembly is more than just an abstract way to think about sets of modules.
 When an assembly is deployed, one (and only one) of the modules in the assembly must contain the assembly manifest, which contains information about the assembly as a whole, including the list of modules contained in the assembly, the version of the assembly, its culture, etc.

 When compiling to managed code, the compiler translates your source code into Microsoft intermediate language (MSIL), which is a CPU-independent set of instructions that can be efficiently converted to native code.
-MSIL includes instructions for loading, storing, initializing, and calling methods on objects, as well as instructions for arithmetic and logical operations, control flow, direct memory access, exception handling, and other operations.
-Before code can be executed, MSIL must be converted to CPU-specific code by a just in time (JIT) compiler.
+MSIL includes instructions for loading, storing, initializing, and calling methods on objects, as well as for instructions for arithmetic and logical operations, control flow, direct memory access, exception handling, and other operations.
+Before code can be executed, MSIL must be converted to CPU-specific code by a just-in-time (JIT) compiler.
 Because the runtime supplies one or more JIT compilers, for each computer architecture it supports, the same set of MSIL can be JIT-compiled and executed on any supported architecture.

 When a compiler produces MSIL, it also produces metadata.
 The MSIL and metadata are contained in a portable executable (PE file) that is based on and extends the published Microsoft PE and Common Object File Format (COFF) used historically for executable content.
 This file format, which accommodates MSIL or native code as well as metadata, enables the operating system to recognize common language runtime images.
 The presence of metadata in the file along with the MSIL enables your code to describe itself, which means that there is no need for type libraries or Interface Definition Language (IDL).
 The runtime locates and extracts the metadata from the file as needed during execution.